nifisher/nifisher.github.io/projects/cardinal-splines.md

                   )
                {
                   // Change in slope direction between the points.
 Look for the min/max
-                  //Roughly Netwon's Method  to find roots.
+                  // Roughly Netwon's Method  to find roots.
 Should work.
 Should be better options out there, though. int j = 0;

                   s = 0.5;